 With many experts, rightly, peddling the benefits of content marketing, guest posting, blogger outreach and more in an effort to pacify fearful clients and bosses a new one dimensional approach to link building is appearing and it's not great for business.

 In the fog of desperation many are forgetting that great marketing (and link building) requires a multi-faceted approach; one that trials every available medium before crunching the data and pushing more investment behind those channels offering the best ROI.

-That ‘secret sauce’ does, of course, still lie out there, in all that confusion and below we attempt to dispel some of the most commonly held myths about link building post Penguin.
+That 'secret sauce' does, of course, still lie out there, in all that confusion and below we attempt to dispel some of the most commonly held link building myths, post Penguin.